-Rule 43.6bisRule 91.1
+Rule 43.6bis, Rule 91.1

-Since the applicant is not permitted to amend the claims before receiving the international search report, except to rectify obvious errors or to correct formal matters which are contrary to the PCT and are called to the applicant’s attention by the receiving Office, the international search is directed to the claims as filed.
+Since the applicant is not permitted to amend the claims before receiving the international search report, except to rectify obvious mistakes or to correct formal matters which are contrary to the PCT and are called to the applicant’s attention by the receiving Office, the international search is directed to the claims as filed.
 See paragraph 15.25.
-This is subject to the exception where the rectification of an obvious mistake in the claims is authorized by the International Searching Authority according to Rules 91.1(b)(ii), (c) and (d) before it has begun to draw up the international search report, in which case the rectified claims are taken into account in the search and the international search report shall so indicate (Rule 43.6bis)
+This is subject to the exception where the rectification of an obvious mistake in the claims is authorized by the International Searching Authority according to Rules 91.1(b)(ii), (c) and (d) before it has begun to draw up the international search report, in which case the rectified claims are taken into account in the search and the international search report shall so indicate (Rule 43.6bis) (see paragraphs 8.19 and 8.20).

 Inventions for Which No Fees Have Been Paid